-It has a tart flavor similar to that of cranberries and can be enjoyed both hot and cold.
+It has a tart flavor similar to that of cranberries and can be enjoyed either hot or cold.

-Research has uncovered a range of health benefits linked to drinking hibiscus tea, showing that it may lower blood pressure, fight bacteria and even aid weight loss.
+Research has uncovered a range of health benefits linked to drinking hibiscus tea, showing that it may lower blood pressure, reduce the growth of bacteria, and even aid weight loss.

-Antioxidants are molecules that help fight compounds called free radicals, which cause damage to your cells.
+Antioxidants are molecules that help protect against compounds called free radicals, which can damage your cells (

-However, keep in mind that these were animal studies that used concentrated doses of hibiscus extract.
-More studies are needed to determine how antioxidants in hibiscus tea may affect humans.
+However, these studies used concentrated doses of hibiscus extract rather than hibiscus tea.
+More research is needed to determine how antioxidants in hibiscus tea may affect humans.

 Over time, high blood pressure can place extra strain on the heart and cause it to weaken.
 High blood pressure is also associated with an increased risk of heart disease (